jreiche/bayts/README.md

 ```
 ## Examples

-Two examples are provided ...
+Two examples are provided.
+Example 1 shows how to apply the functions on singel-pixel time series (Sentinel-1 VV and Landsat NDVI).
+Example 2 shows how to apply the functions to raster time series.

 ### Example 1: Single-pixel example (Deforestation)